eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 The Generated API
 ________________________________________________________________________________

-To help users, Acceleo creates an API able to launch an Acceleo template.
+To help users, Acceleo creates an API that can launch an Acceleo template.
-This API can easily be customized to fit your specificities - if you have any.
+This API can easily be customized to fit your specificities, if any.

-It is important to note that Acceleo inspects modules to look for ``@main`` annotations in comments, and treats those templates specially.
+It is important to note that Acceleo inspects modules for ``@main`` annotations in comments, and treats those templates specially.
-For every module containing at least one ``@main`` annotation, a java file is generated alongside the template.
+For every module containing at least one ``@main`` annotation, a java file is generated alongside it.
 This class contains whatever plumbing code is needed to run the generator.

 **Note:**
 Templates marked with an ``@main`` annotation can be used to encapsulate the workflow logic of your generation.

-The generation can then be run by calling the main() of the class, or instantiating it and calling ``doGenerate()``.
+The generation can then be run by calling the main() method of the generated class, or instantiating it and calling ``doGenerate()``.

 +---------------------------------+---------------------------------------------------------------------+
 | API                             | Meaning                                                             |